We are a community not only of scholars, but also of unique individuals with diverse talents and backgrounds.

 Student Service Retreats

-This year’s student retreats weave in the theme of Resilience, and are a time for each grade level to come together for bonding, fun, and reflection.
+This year’s student retreats weave in the theme of Integrity, and are a time for each grade level to come together for bonding, fun, and reflection.
 Day-long retreats, which often include a service component, are held for each grade in the fall and the spring.
 The senior class embarks on an overnight retreat in the spring.